Thraka/thraka.github.io/articles/themes/overview.md

 ![console that has been invalidated to show a new theme](images/overview/invalidate.png)

-Note that the blue background of the console displayed above was taken from the theme colors, and automatically applied by the theme.
+Note that the blue background of the console displayed above was taken from the theme colors, and automatically applied by the theme when `base.Invalidate` is called.

 ## Host theme